MichaelBekhit1/fastapi-practice/README.md

 4. Tutorial from [https://www.youtube.com/watch?v=cbASjoZZGIw] for basic set of routes

+5. Containerise with Docker.
+In future can test disabling venv to disable python only dependencies and leave other structures active in container?

 ## Tips

-1. FastApi is typed e.g. I can require id: int
+1. "FastApi is typed e.g. I can require id: int" - information given by tutor but it shows in documentation for pydantic.basemodel
+2. pydantic basemodel has class methods that create, manipulate and validate instances of the Model class.